sprollucy/Sweatbot-Beta/README.md

 ## **Upcoming/Potential Features**
 *(Not guaranteed, but under consideration)*

-- Profile toggle for quick switching.
-- Additional commands.
 - Support for Linux/Mac by switching to another UI framework.
+- Expanded Moderation controls.
+- Disable banking(stores user currency for later use)
+- Ban user from using bot
 - Open to suggestions!

 ---